BAJAJ FINSERV DIRECT LIMITED

 • Understand the lender’s valuation method to avoid surprises during assessment

-Choosing between 18K and 22K gold depends on how you plan to use the gold—whether for daily wear, investment, or securing a loan.
-Here is a clear comparison to help you decide which one suits your needs better:
+Choosing between 18K vs 22K gold depends on how you plan to use the gold, meaning whether the gold is for daily wear, investment, or securing a loan.
+Here is a clear 18K vs 22K gold comparison to help you decide which one suits your needs better:

 Purity